scheb/tombstone/README.md

 it's recommended to stick to some pattern within your application.
 A good practise is to set the date when the tombstone was added and an identifier who added it.

 Please note, that the arguments are used by tombstone-analyzer to match tombstones in the code.
-The more unique the combination is within a file/method, the more reliable the matching is.
+Therefore, once set, you should not change the values of a tombstone.
+The more unique the combination is within a file/method, the more reliable the matching will be.

 The first string that can be interpreted as a date (every date format `strtotime()` understands) will be taken as the tombstones date, which is used to calculate the age of a tombstone.